carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-foscam-ip-camera-with-pi-server.md

 ## Setup

-Unfortunately the camera&#8217;s web interface requires a browser plugin to be installed (an EXE).
+Unfortunately the camera's web interface requires a browser plugin to be installed (an EXE).
 Microsoft provides [free Windows virtual machine images](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) which is handy.

 For security reasons I have the camera on its own 192.168.1.x subnet, with the Pi running a DHCP server to give the camera a static IP.
 There is no route from 192.168.1.x to the outside world so I also run an ntp and ftp server on the Pi.
 Meanwhile, the Pi connects via wifi the normal 10.1.1.x network.

-To view the camera&#8217;s web interface via the Pi, I have [socat](http://www.dest-unreach.org/socat/) passing 8088 (on 10.1.1.x) to the 192.168.1.x network.
+To view the camera's web interface via the Pi, I have [socat](http://www.dest-unreach.org/socat/) passing 8088 (on 10.1.1.x) to the 192.168.1.x network.
 I keep these going with supervisor:

 <pre>$ cat /etc/supervisor/conf.d/socatcamera.conf
 [program:socatcameratcp]